 The primary question now is, whether we are intelligent enough to recognize the very grave dangers that lie before us, which are due to our overly great cleverness and arrogance in supposing that we can solve all the problems that confront us – problems that are entirely the result of our extremely foolish collective behaviours.
-For if we fail to see the errors of our ways and mend them before it is too late, then this evolutionary experiment will clearly have been a catastrophic failure.
+For if we fail to see the errors of our ways and correct them before it is too late, then this evolutionary experiment will clearly have been a catastrophic failure.
 Because many of us believe in the foolish conceit that whatever is done by human beings must necessarily be good, we are rendered blind to the great injustice and devastation that we are presently wreaking on the many other inhabitants of the Earth by our liberation from the tyranny of genes.
 In being liberated from this ancient wisdom – a wisdom that has enabled an enormous variety of different organisms to flourish and co-exist with each other during their time on Earth – we have become the true Tyrannosaurus Rex, the Tyrant King that foolishly and arrogantly tyrannizes over all of God’s Creation, as if we, and not the true Creator, were the masters of this wondrously fertile domain that we call the Earth, a planet which we have been privileged to inhabit, but which, increasingly, because of our colossal stupidity and selfishness, we are now in the process of marring, disfiguring, and destroying by our tyrannical collective actions.

 It is, of course, impossible to answer this question, but we can consider the analogy with whales, which are the largest sea creatures of all time, and therefore the largest animals ever to exist on the Earth.
 Even though whales must consume vast quantities of food, there is no evidence that they have caused the extinction of any of the species which they consume and depend on for their long-term survival, since their prey species are able to reproduce rapidly and in very large numbers.